This Adorable Dog Nail Trimming Hack Proves How Far Pet Parents Will Go (Even If It Doesn't Work)

 ♬ original sound – oliverdoberman

 Many of us have seen a similar trick on social media in which parents try to get their babies to eat a certain type of food.
-While the trick does often work for children, it unfortunately did not work for Oliver, as the TikToker shared in a comment in her now-viral video.
+While it often works for children, it unfortunately did not work for Oliver, as the TikToker shared in a comment on her now-viral video.
 "He grabbed his toy after and went to bed," she added.
-She even shared an update a few months later after trying the trick again — this time with a nail clipper — but the result was the same; he still refused to submit to the free manicure.
-Oliver is just one of many dogs that are fearful about nail grinders and clippers, but why?
+She even provided an update a few months later after trying the approach again — this time with a nail clipper — but the result was the same; Oliver still refused to submit to the free manicure.
+He is just one of many dogs that are fearful about nail grinders and clippers, but why?
 What is it about these tools that causes such a negative reaction in dogs?

 Why dogs hate having their nails trimmed or ground

 Grinding a dog's nails is typically safer than clipping them, but one major downside is that nail grinders make noise.
-This scares many dogs, making them resistant to having their nails ground.
+This scares many pups, making them resistant to the process.
 Standard dog nail clippers make no sound, except when they're actually clipping the nail, of course.
-If you're clipping your dog's nails for the first time, you might have success in clipping the first nail.
+If you're clipping your dog's nails for the first time, you could experience initial success.
 However, once they hear that clipping sound, it might be enough to frighten them for the rest of the nails.
 They may not understand where the sound is coming from, or maybe they do understand, and are just confused about why their nails are making noise.

 Another reason dogs fear nail trimming is that they had a bad experience in the past.
 Maybe you or someone else accidentally clipped a nail too short, resulting in pain and causing a form of PTSD.
 Some dogs get anxious by just seeing a pair of clippers after a bad clipping episode while others book it after an attempt is made to grab their paw, like Oliver did.